mithril-security/blindbox/docs/docs/concepts/Trusted_Execution_Environments.md

 <img src="https://raw.githubusercontent.com/mithril-security/blindbox/docs/docs/assets/Nitro_TCB.jpg"  width=50%>

-While pursuing a smaller TCB can be one way to reduce the attack surface (since our application would not be impacted by any bugs or vulnerabilities occurring in the untrusted elements, such as a bug in the AWS hypervisor), it is important to note that reducing your TCB size is not the only way to reduce the attack surface and often involves tradeoffs between different measures!
+While pursuing a smaller TCB can be one way to reduce the attack surface (since our application would not be impacted by any bugs or vulnerabilities occurring in the untrusted elements, such as a bug in the AWS hypervisor), it is important to note that reducing your TCB size is not the only way to reduce the attack surface and often involves tradeoffs between different measures.

 ### Attestation

 The **attestation process** allows users to **verify that the enclave, the code running in it and the OS of the enclave have not been tampered with**.
 This process is achieved through the **Nitro hypervisor**, which produces a signed attestation document for the enclave to prove its identity to the client.

-The attestation certification contains the following information about the enclave.
+The attestation certification contains the following information about the enclave:

 ![Nitro attest](../../assets/nitro_attest.png)

 A client wishing to connect with the enclave will verify that this information matches with the enclave application they are expecting to connect to.
-For example, by default, the BlindBox client expects this information to match with the latest official version of the BlindBox demo API server.
+For example, the BlindBox client expects this information to match with the latest official version of the BlindBox demo API server by default.

-You can think of this as being like using a checksum to verify the authenticity of a software downloaded online.
+You can compare this process to using a checksum to verify the authenticity of a software downloaded online.